 2. Read and research.

 There are amazing books on parenting children who’ve experienced trauma.
 I read The Connected Child twice because there was more great information in it than I could absorb in one reading.
-I also recommend The Explosive Child and many of the titles on this list.
 Because we were open to caring for children of any race, I researched transracial families, and I searched for stories from former foster and adopted children to better understand their experiences.
 This is my experience.
 It doesn’t have to be yours.
 I appreciate that not everyone enjoys reading a book cover-to-cover, but I would encourage potential foster parents to seek out information in ways they feel comfortable—read blog posts, use books as a resource and only read sections, or watch videos (I highly recommend this one).
 Find what works for you and do it.

 3. Ask and listen

 I believe in the power of the story.
 There is no greater asset to a foster parent than other foster parents.
 They have experience and knowledge that no class can teach.
 Moreover, they will likely be brutally honest about their lives.
 Foster parents are often foster care advocates, but we also realize that this life isn’t for everyone.
 If you don’t personally know any foster parents, ask your agency to connect you with some.
 Or find a foster parent support group and attend a meeting before you have a child in your home.
 What you will learn through the stories of hardship and restoration they’ve seen first hand is invaluable and will give you hope in circumstances that seem hopeless.